 Please contact your unit's yeoman, Investigating Officer, or Transportation Office.

 (This forms is not available in electronic format.
 To obtain hard copies please contact your Military Service or DoD Component Forms Management Officer)

 • CG-5131 Standard Travel Order

 • Government Bill of Lading with weights, inventory, and all possible estimates or appraisals.

 When it is necessary to file for a Damage Claim,

 complete the following:

-Submit a DD-1840/ DD-1840R with the carrier no later than 75 days from date of delivery.
-The front of this form (DD-1840) must have the damage listed at the time of delivery (before the agent leaves) You and the supervisor of the team that unpacked you must sign it.
-If you note damage after the after agent has left, it is your responsibility to complete the backside of the Joint Statement of Loss or Damage (DD-1840R).
+You will need to begin your damage claim in DPS by going into your account and clicking on the “Claims” header in DPS within 75 days from date of delivery.
+You then have 9 months from that date to comlete your damage claim.
+The TSP will then request hard copy of the DD-1850 which must have the damage listed at the time of delivery (before the agent leaves) You and the supervisor of the team that unpacked you must sign it.
+If you note damage after the after agent has left, it is your responsibility to complete the backside of the Joint Statement of Loss or Damage (DD-1851R).
 Then, you must submit your damage claim directly to the carrier, but the document must be receipt/return certified.

 Damage Claims with the Government

 Coast Guard members have 2 years from the date of delivery to file a claim with the Coast Guard.
 Visit our office at Pier 36, to schedule an appointment to complete the necessary forms.
 Damage Claim forms are the DD-1842/DD-1844 and must be complete with accurate estimates and signatures.
 Provide proof of your claim through pictures, video tapes, digital camera, repair estimates or appraisals.
 Once your damage claim is completed and mailed out to Chesapeake, VA.
 FINCEN usually takes about 10 days to process your settlement.